smreed/node-telnet/README.md

 Example Server
 ========

-Example code in coffee-script that reports the client height-width.
+Example code in coffee-script that reports the client window dimensions and then ends the session.

 ```coffeescript
 net = require 'net'